 Additionally, it’s important to understand that the foods an older adult eats can be one of the causes of fatigue in seniors.
 Alicia Arbaje, MD, MPH, a geriatrician at Johns Hopkins, says, “Packaged, processed foods tend to make you feel sluggish and heavy.”
 Fresh, whole foods are best, together with those containing vitamin B12, found in animal proteins and nondairy fortified milks.

 Let Grace Home Care in Topeka help an older adult you love with chronic fatigue.
 We can ensure medications are being taken correctly, prepare healthy and balanced meals, provide motivation to remain physically active, and offer friendly companionship along the way.
-Reach out to us for a free in-home consultation at 785-286-2273 for additional details on how our Topeka senior care services provide a brighter outlook on life for older adults at home.
+Reach out to us for a free in-home consultation at 785-286-2273 for additional details on how our senior care in Topeka, KS , provides a brighter outlook on life for older adults at home.
 See our website for our full service area.